Classifying spaces of finite groups of tame representation type: Bousfield--Kan -completion Bousfield--Kan p-completion

 \section{\texorpdfstring{Bousfield--Kan $p$-completion} {Bousfield--Kan p-completion}}

-We shall use the $p$-completion of Bousfield and Kan~\cite{Bousfield/Kan:1972a}, namely the completion with respect to the field $\bF_p$ of $p$ elements.
-We write $X\phat$ for the $p$-completion of a space $X$.
-This comes with a natural map $X\to X\phat$, and has the following properties.
+We shall use the $p$-completion of Bousfield and Kan~\cite{Bousfield/Kan:1972a}, namely the completion with respect to the field $\bF_p$ of $p$ elements.\footnote{Warning: when \cite{Bousfield/Kan:1972a} writes $Z_p$, this refers to the field of $p$ elements, not the $p$-adic integers.} We write $X\phat$ for the $p$-completion of a space $X$.
+This comes with a natural map $X\to X\phat$, and has the properties listed in Theorem~\ref{th:Bousfield-Kan} below.
+We begin with a definition.

+\begin{definition} A space $X$ is \emph{nilpotent} if $\pi_1(X)$ is a nilpotent group and the action of $\pi_1(X)$ on $\pi_i(X)$, $i\ge 2$, is nilpotent.
+That is, there is a series